Paul Rudd wrote -

 My dad died of cancer.

 It's horrible.
-I miss him so much and think of him everyday.
-I'm not kidding, everyday.
-It happened two years ago.
-He was diagnosed at 65 and died less than 10 months later.
+I miss him so much and think of him every day.
 Before he was diagnosed, I never really thought about cancer.
 It's not one of those subjects any of us choose to spend our time thinking about.
-Since he died, I've learned that every one out of three men and one out of two women will be diagnosed with cancer in their lifetime.
+Since he died, I've learned that every one out of every two men and one out of every three women will be diagnosed with cancer in their lifetime.

 That means all of us have either had cancer or known someone who has been diagnosed with cancer.